Research Areas: Organizational Sociology; Islamophobia; Inequality; Labor Market; Job Quality

 Status: Pre-Analysis Plan registered (embargoed); Data collection completed; Analysis ongoing.

 Workplace bullying, affecting approximately 10–15% of employees globally, imposes serious personal and organizational costs.
 While much research focuses on the incidence of bullying, this study investigates a critical yet underexplored response: disclosure.
 Using a survey experiment involving 4,413 U.S. employees, we examine the conditions under which individuals disclose bullying and how workplace context, including information transmission and organizational culture, shapes this decision.
 Findings reveal that disclosure decisions are not significantly influenced by the manipulated characteristics of the aggressor or confidante.
 Instead, disclosure is strongly patterned by the respondent’s own race and gender.
 White men are most likely to disclose, while Black women are least likely—highlighting how perceived risks and benefits of disclosure are unequally distributed.
 Organizational context matters: formal policies and supportive environments increase likelihood of disclosure for some groups, but do not eliminate race-gender disparities.
 This research underscores the importance of both individual-level identities and organizational conditions in shaping responses to workplace bullying.
 Findings have implications for designing more inclusive and effective reporting systems that encourage disclosure across diverse employee populations.
-[Working Paper]
+[Working paper]

 This project explores how U.S. and French managers respond to workplace accommodation requests, focusing on how perceptions of employee values and religious identity influence decision-making.
 Using experimental vignette studies, the research investigates two key dynamics: (1) whether managers’ responses are shaped more by perceived values of the requester than by the nature of the request itself, and (2) whether resistance to religious accommodations stems from a general aversion to religiosity or from specific bias against certain religious groups, particularly Muslims.